SteeltoeOSS/Documentation/api/v4/connectors/rabbitmq.md

 This connector simplifies accessing [RabbitMQ](https://www.rabbitmq.com/) message brokers.
 It supports the following .NET drivers:

-- [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client), which provides an `IConnection`.
+- [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client), which provides an `IConnection`

 The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
 See [Overview](./usage.md) for more information.